Moving to Seaforth, Nova Scotia

 The best plans back in 2010 were to sell our Vancouver Live/Work loft and to put our ‘stuff’ into Vancouver storage, for we will be rejoicing soon, in our new abode, within a few months of leaving Vancouver.
 WHO KNEW that our well-thought-out plans could change, leaving us with just our suitcase and me, with only one drawing kit, a year later???

-Big life changes and a drastic move across Canada have encompassed our lives, going on a year now.
+Big life changes and a drastic move across Canada have encompassed our lives for over a year now.
 We moved from

 ![]() |